lauris71/az/README.md

 - Object

 ### Boxed value
-Boxed value contains the type (i.e. pointer to an Implementation) and instance (i.e. the actual bits) of a value type inside reference.
+Boxed value contains the type (i.e. pointer to an implementation) and instance (i.e. the actual bits) of a value type inside reference.

 These are needed to retrieve a value of unknown size (e.g. reading a property with "Any" type)

 ### Boxed interface
-Boxed interface contains value (i.e. pointer to the implementation and the value) of the containing instance and an interface (i.e. pointer to the implementation and pointer to the intance) implemented in the former.
+Boxed interface contains value (i.e. pointer to the implementation and the value) of the containing instance and an interface (i.e. pointer to the implementation and pointer to the isntance) implemented in the former.

 Interfaces are "owned" by the containing instance.
-Thus methods cannot extend the lifecycle of interface beyond the duration of the instance.
+Thus methods cannot extend the lifecycle of an interface beyond the duration of the instance.
 But in many situations one may want to extend it – e.g. to create a collection of interfaces.

 Unless the external application logic dictates that the interfaces remain valid during the existence of such collection, boxed interface can be used instead.
 Boxed interface contains the value of owner and thus also the interface of interest.
 The interface is directly accessible (does not need to be queried if the instance type layout is not familiar to the caller).

 ### Object
 Object is a special reference type that "knows" it’s class (i.e. has a pointer to the class inside instance).
-Thus, unlike other non-final types, objects can be accessed simply by value without the need of specifying implementation.
+Thus, unlike other non-final types, objects can be accessed simply by instance without the need of specifying implementation.

 ## Specifying instances
 All classes are assigned integer type values.
 These integer values are usually used instead of class pointers to specify a type.

 All implementations contain type value as the first member, thus class can always be obtained from an implementation.

-Data is generally accessed by specifying its implementation and instance of implementation and value.
+Data is generally accessed by specifying its implementation and instance or implementation and value.

     my_type_do_something(const AZImplementation *impl, void *inst);
     my_type_do_something_else(const AZImplementation *impl, AZValue *val);